wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-file-data/includes/5-exercise-upload-files-onedrive.md

 var largeUploadTask = new LargeFileUploadTask<DriveItem>(uploadSession, stream, maxChunkSize);
 ```

+> [!NOTE]
+> If your app splits a file into multiple byte ranges, the size of each byte range MUST be a multiple of 320 KiB (327,680 bytes).
+Using a fragment size that does not divide evenly by 320 KiB will result in errors committing some files.

 The `LargeFileUploadTask` object will report the progress of the file upload.
 To use this capability, create an implementation of the `IProgress` interface.
 Add the following code after the `// create progress implementation` comment:

 ```cs